Benefits if you have care or mobility needs

-If you have difficulties with daily living needs, getting around or need a carer’s help, you could be entitled to either Personal Independence Payment (PIP) or Attendance Allowance (AA).
-Both are financial benefits that might make life a little easier for you if you are living with a long-term condition or disability.
+If you have difficulties with daily living needs, getting around, or need help from a carer, you could be entitled to welfare benefits.
+These aim to make life a little easier for you if you are living with a long-term condition or disability.

 On this page:

 - Special rules for terminally ill people

 Use an independent benefits calculator to find out what benefits you could get, how to claim and how your benefits will be affected if you start work.

 PIP can help you with some of the extra costs if you have a long-term health condition or disability.
 It replaces Disability Living Allowance (DLA).

 PIP is non-means-tested and non-contributory and can be paid whether you are working or not.
 To qualify for PIP, you must have had the difficulties or needs for three months before you can claim and must be likely to continue to have them for the next nine months.

 PIP is made up of two parts – a daily living part and a mobility part.
 If you’re eligible you can be paid for one or both parts.

 If you’re awarded the high-rate mobility, you may get access to the Motability scheme.
 Find out more on the Motability website.

 AA is paid at one of two rates, higher or lower depending on the level of need you have.
 You must have had care needs for at least six months.
 There is no mobility payment with AA and any mobility difficulties outside the home are not taken into account.